sfigg/commercialization-public/docset/customize/mdm/surfacehub-csp.md

 Background image for the welcome screen.
 To set this, specify a https URL to a PNG file (only PNGs are supported for security reasons).

 The data type is string.
 Supported operation is Get and Replace.

+<a href="" id="inboxapps-welcome-engagementdetection"></a>**InBoxApps/Welcome/EngagementDetection**
+Added in the next major update of Windows 10.

+The data type is Boolean.
+Supported operation is Get and Replace.

 <a href="" id="inboxapps-welcome-meetinginfooption"></a>**InBoxApps/Welcome/MeetingInfoOption**
 Meeting information displayed on the welcome screen.